Caregiver stress: Signs and symptoms

 Caregiver syndrome affects people at any age.
 For example, elderly caregivers are at a 63 percent higher risk of mortality than non-caregivers who are in the same age group.
 This trend may be due to elevated levels of stress hormones circulating throughout the body.
 These levels are similar to someone with PTSD.
 Because caregivers have to be so immersed in their roles, with day/night hours, they often have to neglect their own health.
 They are experiencing high amounts of stress along with grief since the health of their loved one is declining.
-Since their roles are changing from a partnership or mother/daughter, mother/son, etc. relationship to a caregiver and patient relationship, caregivers are turning to online forums such as the Alzheimer's Association for support.
+Since their roles are changing from a partnership or parent/child, etc. relationship to a caregiver and patient relationship, caregivers are turning to online forums such as the Alzheimer's Association for support.
 This role change is difficult for many people to make, causing them to experience anger, resentment, and guilt.
 It is difficult to provide quality care in this state of stress.

 The health of caregivers should be monitored in various ways.
 There are tests for measuring the amount of stress on a caregiver.

 Caregivers are at risk for adverse effects on their health, due to emotional distress.
 Even after caregiving has terminated, these stressors can have long-lasting effects on the caregiver's body due to these immune alterations.

 Since caregiving can further erode the caregiver's own health, many studies are being done to assess the risks that a caregiver poses when they assume this job and its effects on their immune functioning, endocrine functioning, risk for depression, poor quality of sleep, long-term changes in stress responses, Cardiovascular diseases, an increased risk of infectious disease, and even death.
 Resentment from the patient is what may lead to the depression and distress typically seen in caregivers.
 This anxiety and depression can then lead back into the health of the caregiver.
+Generally, research suggests that this role can result in an overall decrease in the quality of life for individuals whom take it on.